Lake of Many Names

 • Lake Danabera - Danabera means "border" in Amharic.
 This is the common name for the lake in Ethiopia.
 It is related to the term Borderland.

-• Lake Nalubaale - the common name for the lake among the tribes living on its western coast this is the official name in Buganda.
+• Lake Nalubaale - The common name for the lake among the tribes living on its western coast, this is the official name in Buganda.

 • Lake Snor - this name was created by the Slavs of Buganda in 1937 as they did not want to call the lake either by Lithuanian or by local names.
-It was used as the official name of the lake in the Snorist countries and still is the most common name for the lake in Russia, Ukraine, Belarus in some other countries as well as among the Slavs of Buganda, Maasai and Snorists everywhere.
+It was used as the official name of the lake in the Snorist countries and still is the most common name for the lake in Russia, Ukraine, Belarus, and in some other countries as well as among the Slavs of Buganda, Maasai and Snorists everywhere.

-• Lake Ukerewe - the common name for the lake among the tribes living on its eastern coast this is the official name in Maasai.
+• Lake Ukerewe - The common name for the lake among the tribes living on its eastern coast, this is the official name in Maasai.

 This page was created by Abdul-aziz.